birdman093/Faux-Shell-C/README.txt

 CheckBgTerm.c
 void checkBgTerm(struct bgProcess* bgProcessHead, int* exitStatus); function checks whether any background processes have terminated by iterating through linked list.
-If any background processes have terminated then CheckBgTerm prints to terminal the name of the process and the id
+If any background processes have terminated then CheckBgTerm prints to terminal the name of the process and the id.
+Bg process frees memory from each item of linked list when the item has finished.

 --------
 SignalShell.c